mesutoezdil/tools/README.md

 - Handles timeouts and cancellation

 ### MCP Integration
-All tools are properly integrated with the MCP protocol:
+All tools are properly integrated with the official MCP SDK:
+- Built using `github.com/modelcontextprotocol/go-sdk`
-- Use proper parameter parsing with `mcp.ParseString`, `mcp.ParseBool`, etc.
+- Use type-safe parameter parsing with `request.RequireString()`, `request.RequireBool()`, etc.
-- Return results using `mcp.NewToolResultText` or `mcp.NewToolResultError`
+- Return results using `mcp.NewToolResultText()` or `mcp.NewToolResultError()`
-- Include comprehensive tool descriptions and parameter documentation
+- Include comprehensive tool descriptions and JSON schema parameter validation
-- Support required and optional parameters
+- Support required and optional parameters with proper validation
+- Follow MCP specification for error handling and result formatting

 ## Migration from Python